Timing Belt Replacement Labor Cost Explained (2026)

 Audi V6 or V85 to 9 hours$500 to $900

-These are book-time estimates based on published labor guides.
-Reputable shops quote from the same industry-standard labor guides, so you can cross-check by asking the shop how many flat-rate hours they are charging for your specific vehicle.
+These are book-time estimates from published labor guides.
+Reputable shops use the same industry guides, so you can cross-check any quote by asking how many flat-rate hours are being charged for your specific engine.

 Why Does Timing Belt Labor Cost So Much?